lkris/my-phaser3-template/README.md

 # Phaser 3 template

-This template use Webpack as a builder
+This template uses Webpack as a builder

 ### Requirements